EXCLUSIVE-Myanmar junta backs Telenor unit sale after buyer M1 pairs with local firm - sources

 An October order from the office of junta leader Min Aung Hlaing seen by Reuters instructed officials at the Ministry of Transport and Communications, the regulatory body, to reject the sale to M1 Group, which is owned by the family of Lebanese Prime Minister Najib Mikati.

-Representatives of M1 Group, which is based in Beirut, did not immediately answer phone calls by Reuters seeking comment.
+Representatives of M1 Group, which is based in Beirut, did not immediately answer phone calls from Reuters seeking comment.
 A junta representative did not respond to requests for comment.

 The decision was not made public and one person briefed on the matter said it was not conveyed to Telenor.